Key Takeaways

 Using conversational AI chatbots can help media and entertainment companies better engage with their audience, curate content, and collect data to improve customer experiences.

-Real estate
+Real Estate

 Using chatbots can help real estate agents respond to their leads irrespectively of the working hours or the time they come to the website.
-Bots can communicate in different languages and have personalized conversations with customers to:
+Chatbots can provide multi-platform support and reach out to your customers across different channels, including Facebook Messenger, Slack, SMS, and others.

 E-commerce

-Empowered by NLP and NLU technologies, e-commerce chatbots can help engage prospects, understand their requirements, and even guide them toward the products they might want.
+E-commerce chatbots can help engage prospects, understand their requirements, and even guide them toward the products they might want.
 Chatbots can serve as personal shopping assistants, helping purchase items without filling out long check-out forms.

-Hospitality and travel
+Hospitality and Travel

 The primary purpose of hospitality chatbots is to improve the guest experience that restaurants and hotels deliver.
 An AI bot enhanced with NLP can lower customer service costs by handling most of your bookings and reservations and free your customer support team for the tasks chatbots can’t do.

-Integrating chatbots can increase the booking rates and give your company a leg up by sending personalized targeted offers, notifications, and friendly reminders.
+Integrating AI chatbots can increase the booking rates and give your company a leg up by sending personalized targeted offers, notifications, and friendly reminders.

 Healthcare